-The department of Agriculture and Agri-Food was created in 1868 – 1 year after Confederation – because of the importance of agriculture to the economic, social and cultural development of Canada.
-Today, the department helps create the conditions for the long-term profitability, sustainability and adaptability of the Canadian agricultural sector.
-Agriculture and Agri-Food Canada supports the sector through initiatives that promote innovation and competitiveness, and that proactively manage risk.
-The department's goal is to position agriculture, agri-food and agri-based product industries to realize their full potential by seizing new opportunities in the growing domestic and global marketplace.
+The Department of Agriculture and Agri-Food was created in 1868 — one year after Confederation — because of the importance of agriculture to the economic, social and cultural development of Canada.
+Today, the Department helps create the conditions for the long-term profitability, sustainability and adaptability of the Canadian agricultural sector.
+Agriculture and Agri-Food Canada (AAFC) supports the sector through initiatives that promote innovation and competitiveness, and that proactively manage risk.
+The Department's goal is to position agriculture, agri-food and agri-based product industries to realize their full potential by seizing new opportunities in the growing domestic and global marketplace.

 Our vision